Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/sequreity-group/README.md

 This demonstrates:

 - Public web tier accepting HTTP, private app tier only reachable from web tier.
-- Clear separation of responsibilities and least privilege for network paths.[web:34]
+- Clear separation of responsibilities and least privilege for network paths.